achen2424/parallel-programming/nbody-gpu/README.md

 ## Example Benchmarks
 Use `sbatch tests.sh` to run given test cases for GPU and CPU.\
-Manual test examples:
+Manual test examples:\
-`./nbody_cpu 20000 0.1 100 0`
+`./nbody_cpu 20000 0.1 100 0`\
 `./nbody_gpu 20000 0.1 100 0 256`

 ## Results
-See output.txt for example timings.
+See output.txt for example timings.\
+The GPU implementation demonstrates massive speedups over the CPU version, especially for larger particle counts.
+For 1,000 particles, the GPU version completes nearly 24x faster than the CPU version.
+For 10,000 particles, the GPU version completes 245x faster compared to the CPU version.